traefik/traefik/docs/content/routing/entrypoints.md

 _Optional, Default=false_

-The `AsDefault` option flags the EntryPoint to be in the list of default EntryPoints.
+The `AsDefault` option marks the EntryPoint to be in the list of default EntryPoints.
-EntryPoints in this list are used (by default) on HTTP and TCP routers that do not define the [EntryPoints option](./routers/index.md#entrypoints).
+EntryPoints in this list are used (by default) on HTTP and TCP routers that do not define their own [EntryPoints option](./routers/index.md#entrypoints).

 !!! info "List of default EntryPoints"